The first people there

 It turned out that the trade was a lot more profitable than the sheep were.
 People from Egypt and Syria always wanted to buy things from India, and people from India always wanted to buy things from West Asia, so there was always trade going on.
 Some of this trade went by sea, from India around the Arabian peninsula and then up the Red Sea, but other times traders crossed the Arabian peninsula with caravans of donkeys.

-Around 500 AD, thanks to improvements in camel saddles, these traders began to use more camels than donkeys to move their trade goods across the Arabian Peninsula.
-New trade goods appeared: East African gum arabic and coffee, Indian steel and sugar, Central Asian paper and Chinese porcelain.
+New trade goods appeared: East African gum arabic, Indian steel and sugar, Central Asian paper and Chinese porcelain.
 But there were more changes too: about the same time, Roman traders figured out how to sail down the Red Sea and around the Arabian Peninsula to India, and cut out the Arabian middleman; also more trade began to go further north, by way of Palmyra.
-Many men in the Arabian peninsula began fighting instead as mercenaries for the Roman Empire and the Sassanian Empire, who were always fighting each other.
-That brought in money.

 Does the combination of displaced people, mercenary soldiers who knew just how lame the Roman and Sassanian armies were, and plenty of money from trade help explain the rise of Mohammed and Islam?
 Yes.